run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

     ![alt text](images/image-7.png)

     !!!
 Note
-        To ensure high availability and prevent a single point of failure, it is recommended to configure at least three system nodes in your cluster.
+        To ensure high availability and prevent a single point of failure, it is recommended to configure at least three Kubernetes master nodes in your cluster.

-9. Select the BCM node categories for the Kubernetes worker nodes and then click **Ok**:
+9. Select both the NVIDIA Run:ai system and worker [node categories](#node-categories) to operate as the Kubernetes worker nodes and then click **Ok**:

     ![alt text](images/image-8.png)

-    !!!
-Note
-        You need to choose both the DGX node and the NVIDIA Run:ai control plane node categories.
-See [Node Categories](#node-categories).

-10. Do not make any selections in this step.
+10. Selecting individual Kubernetes nodes is not required.
 Click **Ok** to proceed:

     ![alt text](images/image-9.png)